 Introduction

-Nutrition-led extension describes to the integration and incorporation of nutrition education and communication within agricultural extension services to enhance food security and dietary outcomes (Keding et. al., 2021).
+Nutrition-led extension describes the integration and incorporation of nutrition education and communication within agricultural extension services to enhance food security and dietary outcomes (Keding et. al., 2021).
 Nutrition-led extension refers to a methodological approach within agricultural and rural extension services that combines nutritional objectives and practices into agricultural development and advisory systems.
 It aims to address food security, dietary diversity, and improved nutritional outcomes by combining agricultural productivity with nutritional awareness and interventions (Pandi, 2014).
-It is a participatory process where extension agents, farmers, and stakeholders collaborate together to integrate nutrition education and the promotion of nutrient-rich crops, livestock, and practices into conventional extension services (Hawkes & Fanzo, 2017).
-The approach ensures the farmers to adopt practices that not only improve yields but also enhance the availability and accessibility of nutrient-dense foods assisting to better health and well-being (Baye, 2017).
+It is a participatory process where extension agents, farmers, and stakeholders collaborate to integrate nutrition education and the promotion of nutrient-rich crops, livestock, and practices into conventional extension services (Hawkes & Fanzo, 2017).
+The approach ensures the farmers to adopt practices that not only improve yields but also enhance the availability and accessibility of nutrient-dense foods, assisting to better health and well-being (Baye, 2017).

-This approach also closely aligned with the United Nations' Sustainable Development Goals (SDGs).
+This approach is also closely aligned with the United Nations' Sustainable Development Goals (SDGs).
 As a result, NLE emerged as a central strategy and key tool for achieving Sustainable Development Goals (UN 2015).

-The objectives that have been framed, gives the broad understanding of concept which includes,
+The objectives that have been framed give a broad understanding of the concept, which includes,

-To understand the concept of nutrition led extension, essential in addressing the global concern i.e., malnutrition.
+To understand the concept of nutrition-led extension, essential in addressing the global concern, i.e., malnutrition.

 To determine the strategies and interventions that can impact the rural communities and other beneficiaries towards a positive growth.

-To analyze integration of the key concepts associated with nutrition led extension.
+To analyze the integration of the key concepts associated with nutrition-led extension.

-To assess the challenges faced by extension advisory services (EAS) in relation to nutrition led extension and identify opportunities for strengthening these services.
+To assess the challenges faced by extension advisory services (EAS) in relation to nutrition-led extension and identify opportunities for strengthening these services.

-2History in relation to the evolution of Nutrition Led Extension
+History in relation to the evolution of Nutrition -Led Extension

-The history of Nutrition-Led Extension (NLE) is closely and strongly tied to the evolution of agricultural extension services and the realization of the role of agriculture and allied sciences in addressing the issues of malnutrition and public health challenges (Rivas et. al., 2012).
+The history of Nutrition-Led Extension (NLE) is closely and strongly tied to the evolution of agricultural extension services and the realization of the role of agriculture and allied sciences in addressing the issues of malnutrition and public health challenges (Rivas et al., 2012).
 Early agricultural practices and extension efforts focused primarily with their goal on increasing food production to address hunger.
-Majority of nutrition-related interventions were components of public health campaigns rather than agricultural concerned programmes.
+The majority of nutrition-related interventions were components of public health campaigns rather than agricultural concerned programmes.
 Agricultural extension programs were established in many countries, but their main goals were concentrated on increasing yields and improving farming techniques.

-With the attainment of the Green Revolution (1940s–1960s); significant advances achieved in agricultural productivity, especially on staple crops like wheat, rice, and maize.
-While food security has improved, this period highlighted the concept of "hidden hunger," where the calorie adequacy and sufficiency have masked micronutrient deficiencies.
-Global initiatives such as the International Conference on Nutrition (1992), promoted for agriculture and livestock roles in addressing malnutrition.
+With the attainment of the Green Revolution (1940s–1960s), significant advances were achieved in agricultural productivity, especially on staple crops like wheat, rice, and maize.
+While food security has improved, this period highlighted the concept of "hidden hunger," where calorie adequacy and sufficiency have masked micronutrient deficiencies.
+Global initiatives such as the International Conference on Nutrition (1992) promoted for agriculture and livestock roles in addressing malnutrition.
 The concept of "nutrition-sensitive agriculture and livestock" started to take shape, laying the groundwork for NLE.
-A renewed emphasis on incorporating nutrition into agricultural extension resulted from growing understanding of the double burden of malnutrition, which includes both undernutrition and overnutrition (Kadiyala et. al., 2014).
+A renewed emphasis on incorporating nutrition into agricultural extension resulted from growing understanding of the double burden of malnutrition, which includes both undernutrition and overnutrition (Kadiyala et al., 2014).

-Governments, research institutions and development agencies began incorporating nutrition goals into agricultural policies and extension services.
-The Food and Agriculture Organization (FAO), GFRAS, FAO and other global agencies promoted suitable frameworks for nutrition-sensitive agriculture and extension services bringing formalization to the concept.
-In the present decade, advances in technology, such as mobile-based advisory services, made it easier to deliver NLE to remote communities (Picchioni et. al., 2017).
+Governments, research institutions, and development agencies began incorporating nutrition goals into agricultural policies and extension services.
+The Food and Agriculture Organization (FAO), GFRAS, FAO, and other global agencies promoted suitable frameworks for nutrition-sensitive agriculture and extension services, bringing formalization to the concept.
+In the present decade, advances in technology, such as mobile-based advisory services, made it easier to deliver NLE to remote communities (Picchioni et al., 2017).